SebastianUA/terraform/google_cloud_platform/examples/google_bigtable/README.md

-# Work with AWS GOOGLE_BIGTABLE via terraform
+# Work with GOOGLE_BIGTABLE via terraform

 A terraform module for making GOOGLE_BIGTABLE.